rama7993/c360-docs/docs/crm/lead.md

 :::note
  - All Leads: Created By me/Assigned to me/Created By below users.
  - My Leads: Created By me
- - Leads Assigned To Me: The Lead which was assiged to me by someone.
+ - Leads Assigned To Me: The Lead which was assigned to me by someone.
 :::

 <figure>